Swiss National Park with Mountains, Trees and River

 Naturpark Gantrisch(Foto: Schweiz Tourismus Ivo Scholz)

-We are cheating a bit with this park.
-Its full name is "Parc naturel régional Gruyère Pays-d'Enhaut".
-A tongue twister that I would like to spare you and me.
-Therefore, for the moment, we give it the pet name "Regional Park Gruyère"
+We're bending the rules a bit with this park.
+Its full name is “Parc naturel régional Gruyère Pays-d’Enhaut”.
+A real mouthful that I'd rather spare you (and myself) from tackling.
+So for now, let's just call it the “Regional Park Gruyère”.

-It has been part of the inventory of Swiss nature parks since 2012 and covers an area of 503 km².
-Its territory includes 13 communes and about 14,700 inhabitants.
-It stretches from the shores of Lake Geneva in Montreux to the Gruyère region and the Saanenland region near Gstaad.
+Since 2012, it has been part of Switzerland's network of nature parks and covers an area of 503 km².
+It includes 13 municipalities and around 14,700 residents.
+The park stretches from the shores of Lake Geneva in Montreux up to Greyerzerland and Saanenland near Gstaad.

-What awaits you in the Gruyère Regional Park
+What to Expect in the Regional Park Gruyère

-Well-known cheeses such as Gruyère, l'Etivaz and Fribourg Vacherin come from this region, so it is not surprising that there are several opportunities to follow in the footsteps of one of Switzerland's most important trademarks
+You might recognize famous cheese varieties like Gruyère, l’Etivaz, and Fribourg Vacherin that come from this region, so it's no surprise that there are several ways to explore one of Switzerland's most important trademarks.

-Other features of the Gruyère Regional Park are deep valleys, lush alpine and mountain meadows, numerous wooded areas but also rock faces and steep scree slopes
+Other features of the Regional Park Gruyère include deep valleys, lush alpine and mountain meadows, numerous forests, as well as cliffs and steep scree slopes.

-The medieval town of Gruyères and the Cailler chocolate factory in Broc are located just outside the park.
-Just in case you get a craving for chocolate after a long hike, followed by a photo stop in Gruyères
+The medieval town of Gruyères and the Cailler chocolate factory in Broc are actually right outside the park.
+Just in case you find yourself craving chocolate after a long hike, followed by a photo stop in Gruyères.

 How best to explore the Gruyère Regional Park